centreon/centreon-documentation/cloud/administration/resource_access.md

 Resource access rules allow you to grant users the right to see specific [resources](../resources/glossary.md#resource).

 By default, all users can see all resources.
 This is because a default access rule called "ALL" is created automatically when the platform is installed.
+Users with the **Administrator** role can see all resources in all cases, even if no rule grants them this right explicitly.

 Administrators can create more specific rules to determine which users can see which resources.
 Only administrators can access the **Resource Acces Management** screen.